mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M3/Shakhomirov_S2_LP4_M3.md

       AlarmActions:
         - !Ref AlarmNotificationTopic
 ~~~
+### [FAQ]
-[FAQ] After I deployed the solution I don't see any error notifications even though my files with incorrect data caused errors.
+After I deployed the solution I don't see any error notifications even though my files with incorrect data caused errors.
+### [Answer]
-[Answer] After you successfully deployed your updated stack you will need to confirm your email SNS subscription.
+After you successfully deployed your updated stack you will need to confirm your email SNS subscription.
 If you go to SNS service and click your topic you need to check if subscription status is still pending and then check your email.
 ![img](https://mydataschool.com/liveprojects/img/img-s2-lp4-m3-confirm-subscription2.png)
 ![img](https://mydataschool.com/liveprojects/img/img-s2-lp4-m3-confirm-subscription.png)
 ![img](https://mydataschool.com/liveprojects/img/img-s2-lp4-m3-confirm-alarm.png)

+### [FAQ]
-[FAQ] I've sent an error file to ingest but didn't get a notification.
+I've sent an error file to ingest but didn't get a notification.
+### [Answer]
-[Answer] Checl your data points to alert on.
+Check your data points to alert on.
 It might be that it was specified `Trigger a the number ERROR greater than 5 for 5 consecutive minutes.`
 Change `EvaluationPeriods: '5'` to `EvaluationPeriods: '1'`  to alert on 1 data point.
 Read more [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudwatch-alarm-metricstat.html)

-*Hint for Step [2.4]*
+### *Hint for Step [2.4]*
 When you test your solution by uploading some files with error data you will receive an email notification:
 ~~~bash
 aws s3 cp ./data/error s3://bq-shakhomirov.bigquery.aws --recursive